Azure/fleet/docs/troubleshooting/clusterResourcePlacementOverridden.md

 However, as the `ClusterResourcePlacementOverridden` condition remains false, looking at the placement status for the cluster where the condition `Overriden` failed will offer insights into the exact cause of the failure.
 The accompanying message highlights that the override failed due to the absence of the path `/metadata/labels/new-label` and its corresponding value.
-Based on the previous example of the cluster role `secret-reader`, it's evident that no labels were initially present.
+Based on the previous example of the cluster role `secret-reader`, it's evident that the path `/metadata/labels` does not exist, meaning that `labels` does not exist.
-Therefore, the specified path for adding a new label is incorrect.
+Therefore, a new label cannot be added.

 ### Resolution:
 The solution here is to correct the path and value in the `ClusterResourceOverride` to successfully override the `ClusterRole` `secret-reader` as shown below: